 Medical Oncology involves the diagnosis and treatment of cancer using chemotherapy and other treatments like immunotherapy, targeted therapy, and hormone therapy.Request An Appointment

-Chemotherapy involves the use of specific drugs to destroy cancer cells.
+Chemotherapy treatment involves the use of specific drugs to destroy cancer cells.

 Chemotherapy is divided into two categories: